Customization APIs

 Saved Filter JSON

-Calls to the Saved Filter API each return an HTTP response body containing a “saved filter” object in JSON (or, in the case of the Saved Filter List call, an array of such objects).
-In the following example, the array returned from a Saved Filter List call contains two such objects:
+Calls to the Saved Filter API return a JSON “saved filter” object, or an array of such objects for the Saved Filter List call.
+For example, this Saved Filter List call returns an array with two objects:

-• The object with ID of 002 was saved from the Kentik portal.
-Saved filters originating in the portal include some additional fields, used internally, that are not included in API-created filters.
+• The second object (ID 002) was saved from the Kentik portal and includes additional internal fields not present in API-created filters.

 [